Kids of HMAS Hammersley

 Josy's mother nodded.
 "He was in the Navy as well."
 With that, she and Josy turned around and walked away.

-A/N: For those who still haven't guessed: Josy's parents are Nikki 'Nav' Caetano and Josh 'ET' Holiday, with ET dying before his daughter was born :-(.
+A/N: For those who still haven't guessed: Josy's parents are Nikki 'Nav' Caetano and Josh 'ET' Holiday, with ET having died before his daughter was born :-(

 PS: Reviews please! :)